JasmineOuO/MeaningfulNonsense/src/pages/blog/11-04-2020-beyond-the-edge.md

 I frowned slightly before looking around.
 What was I doing he- oh wait.
 “Oh um…well, it was getting really humid and hard to breathe so I wanted to catch some fresh air.
 I guess I fell asleep before I could.”

 He looked like he wanted to say something, but he just looked at me for a long moment.
-Then he sighed,“alright, well now that I have finally found you, how about we catch up?”
+Then he sighed, “alright, well now that I have finally found you, how about we catch up?”
 Then a small smile tugged at his lips and he drew out a hand, “Maybe we can catch the sunrise?”

 I couldn’t help but reflect his visage before grabbing onto his hand and pushing myself off the wall.
 “I can’t remember the last time I’ve seen one.”